Doctors Note Logo

 Still Depressed?
 New Depression Research News & Medical Next Steps

-Next steps include confirming the diagnosis, optimizing or switching medications, adding proven therapy, improving sleep, activity, diet, and alcohol use, and asking about advanced treatments, with urgent care needed for suicidal thoughts or severe decline.
-For a fuller picture and practical, step-by-step guidance, see below.
+Key next steps: confirm the diagnosis, optimize or switch medications, add proven therapy, and improve sleep, activity, diet, and alcohol use.
+Ask your provider about advanced treatments.
+Seek urgent care for suicidal thoughts or severe decline.

 answer background